Skip to content

 Strengths

-• Designed to remain challenging as models improve
+• Extreme Difficulty: Designed to be the "last academic exam," remaining challenging even as models improve.

 Limitations